Instructions for Submission of Programs

 1. Download the appropriate program template file below.
 You will use this template to construct your program.
 Two are provided: one is for a program to be given by a single recitalist, the other is for a shared program.
 There are also sample programs provided that will help you to fill in the template properly.
 If you have questions about program listings that are not answered by the samples and templates, please speak with your instructor or Jury Committee chair.
-You may also contact Administrative and Performance Assistant, Ryan Marsh, who will check and print your final program drafts.
+You may also contact Administrative and Performance Manager, Ryan Marsh, who will check and print your final program drafts.

 In the templates, replace all of the red prompts with your program information.

 2. At least two (2) weeks prior to your Recital Jury, take a printed copy of your program information and notes to your private instructor for a first round of edits.
 If non-English texts are involved in your recital, submit them with translations in a separate file.
 There is no template for translations, but they should be arranged in parallel columns with original language on the left and English translations on the right.
 Title headings should be in bold type.
 Include the composer’s names in these headings, but there is no need for dates in this file.

 3. Prepare the second draft of your program and translations, incorporating the marked and recommended changes.

 4. On the date of your Recital Jury, provide a printed copy of your program draft to the jury committee.
 Five copies is sufficient.
 You will receive any written edits or comments shortly after the jury.

 5. Prepare the final draft of your program and translations incorporating any further recommended changes.